david-torres/scrapbots/RULES.md

 **Attack with a Scrapbot**
 Only Scrapbots that are Ready (flipped face-up) may attack.

-Exhaust (flip face-down) a Scrapbot to indicate that it has used an attack.
+Exhaust (turn sideways) a Scrapbot to indicate that it has used an attack.

 You must choose to use a Scrapbot attack that has an Energy cost less than or equal to the amount of Energy currently in your pool.